zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 ```

-Above code is is quite clear that each process would handle several sessions operation. it will exist if all the session is closed or disposing method is called.
+Above code is is quite clear that each process would handle several sessions operation. it will exit if all the session is closed or disposing method is called.
 Processor handle 3 types of message:create new sesson, remove closed session and process incoming message.
 The first two part is quite easy so let look at how to process message

 ```java
 	/**